 Living alongside of a new reality: Honouring Life, After

-We haven’t seen one person going through grief without excruciating pain.
-But we’ve seen that those who were able to integrate the pain and made it part of their journey started experiencing the sense of openness, gratitude and even deeper connection, love and peace.
-Those positive emotions soothed their pain and helped them reconnect with those they’ve lost and with those beside even on a deeper level than before.
+We haven’t met a single person who was going through grief without excruciating pain.
+But we’ve seen that those who were able to integrate the pain and made it part of their journey started experiencing a sense of openness, gratitude and even deeper connection, love and peace.
+Those positive emotions soothed their pain and helped them reconnect with those they’ve lost and with those beside them even on a deeper level than before.

 “Your body is away from me,